Chart Color Schemes

 Kingsford is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Kingsford's population shows high cultural diversity, with 46.4% speaking a language other than English at home and 51.4% born overseas.
-Christianity is the predominant religion in Kingsford, accounting for 46.8% of its population.
-Judaism is notably overrepresented compared to Greater Sydney, comprising 3.6% versus 4.4%.
+Kingsford has a high level of cultural diversity, with 46.4% of its population speaking a language other than English at home and 51.4% born overseas.
+Christianity is the main religion in Kingsford, making up 46.8% of people residing there.
+Notably, Judaism is overrepresented in Kingsford compared to Greater Sydney, comprising 3.6% versus 4.4%.

 Frequently Asked Questions - Diversity